org-cloudbees-dragan/traditional-ha/README.md

 The demo has the following limitations:

-* SSL 443 is not enabled yet.
-All traffic for local demo is going through port 80/8080
 * The NFS server is not part of the demo.
 Instead, we will use a single shared local directory on the host system for the JENKINS_HOME directory referenced by the Controller replicas.

 ![Ci-HAProxy.png](docs/Ci-HAProxy.png)